openweb-studios-webland/fullstack-workshop/README.md

 # Fullstack GraphQL Workshop

 Welcome!
-Today, we're going to learn how to build a fullstack GraphQL app using Apollo Server, Apollo Engine, and Apollo Client.
+Today, we're going to learn how to build a fullstack GraphQL app using the Apollo platform.
 Let's get started! 🚀

 ## Setup instructions